Kentucky Governor's Scholars Program

 The Kentucky Governor's Scholars Program (GSP) is a program to attempt to keep "the brightest" rising high school seniors inside the state of Kentucky.
 The program is a five-week program over the summer for students between their junior and senior years of high school.
-It is held at three different colleges across the state of Kentucky every year.
+It is held at three different colleges across the commonwealth of Kentucky every year.
 The program is highly competitive with about a 50% acceptance rate.
-In order to get accepted, prospective juniors must have high academic achievement, including standardized test scores, and be active in the community.
+In order to get accepted, prospective scholars must have high academic achievement, including standardized test scores, and be active in the community.
 The application prompts students to list their academic, extracurricular, and volunteer achievements.
 In addition, students must write an essay to be accepted into the program.
 The program itself consists of various classes and other school activities.
-The 1,000 seniors that are selected yearly are eligible to receive scholarships to any in-state public university upon completing the program.
+The 1,000 rising seniors that are selected yearly are eligible to receive scholarships to any in-state public university upon completing the program.
 This incentive is an effort to keep the most intelligent of the state, in Kentucky.

 Program

 The Kentucky Governor's Scholars Program (GSP) was established in 1983 by Kentucky leaders to keep its "best and brightest" interested in furthering education and potentially starting a career in the Commonwealth instead of traveling out of the state to do so.
 It is a five-week summer program for rising high school seniors.
-Over 1,000 Kentucky students are selected yearly based on an application process detailing their academic achievement, extracurricular involvement, volunteerism, and personal integrity.
+Approximately 1,020 Kentucky students are selected yearly based on an application process detailing their academic achievement, extracurricular involvement, volunteerism, and personal integrity.
 Each student that is selected is eligible to receive scholarships to any Kentucky public university, as well as a handful of private institutions.
 For the duration of the program, located at three local college campuses chosen through a bidding process, scholars have the rare opportunity to experience college life while attending classes daily.
 The Governor's Scholars Program emphasizes wide-ranging representation of all Kentucky regions, ethnicities, and cultural backgrounds.
 Participating scholars are granted the opportunity to expand their horizons by forming close relationships with their peers representing all 120 counties in the commonwealth.
 Funding for the program is largely provided by private donations and state tax revenue.
 Teachers of these classes are selected through a rigorous process, including a detailed application and an intense interview.
 Other members of the faculty, commonly known as the "RAs," or resident advisers, compete for limited spots through a similar procedure.